-Sarah (now age 20) and Rachel (18 this month) recently told me that they were unaware of what was happening when I was diagnosed with ovarian cancer 7-years-later.
+My daughters, Sarah and Rachel, recently told me that they were unaware of what was happening when I was originally diagnosed with ovarian cancer.
 They were young and confused.
 I wish I had done a better job giving them age appropriate information.
 As I think of what I truly want them to know today, this is where I landed.
 Girls, this is for you:

 “We are going to treat it like we can cure it!"
 These were the encouraging words my doctor and Gynecological Oncologist gave to my then husband, Ryan, and my best friend Paula immediately following my surgery.
 MMMT cancer (Triple M T for those of us who know the slang), has an overall poor prognosis…98% fatal.
 While medical journals are difficult to read, I understood that this type of tumor is a “collision” of different types of cancers that melt together to create an unstoppable team - dead set on taking over your body.

 Triple M T was no match for the “collision” of friends and family I had on my body’s side.
 Even before my first trip to my primary care physician, my friends were bugging the crap out of me.
 Kim said: “your ankles are swollen during yoga.”
 Stacie said: “How can you be too full for lunch after drinking hot cider?”
 Roz said: “It’s not normal to have diarrhea after every meal.”
 Jen said: “You are too skinny.”
 Paula said: “Go see your doctor and let her be the judge.”
 So I did, and the first thing she said was“you look terrible” and spent the next two months trying to figure out what was wrong with me.
 Ovarian Cancer is a tricky little devil.
 The symptoms are innocuous.
 You don’t really know you have it until after surgery.